 Writing and Media

-Michele’s writing on topics including crisis anticipation and risk management, finance and the global economy, immigration, citizenship, sovereign debt, women’s leadership, and international affairs has appeared around the world including in The Economist, Inc., The (NY) Observer, The Guardian, The New York Times, The Washington Post, and The Wall Street Journal, and many others.
-She writes regularly for strategy + business.
+Michele’s writing on topics including crisis anticipation and risk management, finance and the global economy, immigration, citizenship, sovereign debt, women’s leadership, decision making, and international affairs has appeared around the world including in The Economist, Inc., The (NY) Observer, The Guardian, The New York Times, The Washington Post, and The Wall Street Journal, strategy + business, and many others.
 She has appeared on many broadcast media including National Public Radio, CNN, CNBC, and MSNBC, and has been quoted in print media around the world.